konrad1977/loco/README.md

 ### What does it check?
 - Untranslated strings in your swift files
-- Missing keys in one or more languages
+- Empty values
 - Duplicate keys
 - Unused keys
+- Missing keys in one or more languages
 - Missing a translation file for a whole language

 #### Output format